-- Where you are a non-resident of Australia for tax purposes, you will only be taxed by the Australian Taxation Authority (‘ATO’) on Australian sourced income e.g. your Australian salary and investment income.
+- Where you are a non-resident of Australia for tax purposes, you will only be taxed by the Australian Taxation Office (‘ATO’) on Australian sourced income, for example, your Australian salary and investment income.

 - Where you are considered a resident of Australia for tax purposes, but are a “temporary resident”, you are generally only taxed by the ATO on your Australian sourced income plus any income earned from employment or services income overseas.

-Note that where you are taxed overseas you will generally be entitled to some level of offset for the foreign tax paid against the Australian tax payable.
+Note that where you are taxed overseas you will generally be entitled to an offset for the foreign tax paid against the Australian tax payable.

 Am I a resident of Australia for tax purposes?

-This is a key question and one we frequently get asked.
-The tests to determining residency are complex and every person’s circumstances are different.
+This is a key question and one we frequently get asked by our medical clients.
+The tests to determine residency are complex and every person’s circumstances are different.
 There are seven keys tests to consider which look at a number of factors, including:

-- Whether you have assets in Australia e.g. a house, business etc.
+- Whether you have assets in Australia, for example, a house, a business etc.;

-- What you social and living arrangements are whilst in Australia.
+- What your social and living arrangements are whilst in Australia;

-- Where your domicile is considered to be.
+- Where your domicile is considered to be; and

 - Whether you are an Australian government employee who is a member of the CSS or PSS schemes (superannuation schemes).